EchoTheDeveloper/makegames/README.md

 # welcome
-## This is not an all-in-one guide, and is more of an extension on [Pirate Software's Guide](https://github.com/EchoTheDeveloper/adobe_alternatives/blob/main/README.md).
+## This is not an all-in-one guide, and is more of an extension on [Pirate Software's Guide](https://develop.games).
 This is all from my exerience and also extensive research.
+You can also find free alternatives to popular paid software [here](https://github.com/EchoTheDeveloper/adobe_alternatives/blob/main/README.md).

 # Who am I?
 I am EchoTheDeveloper, I have been programming and developing games since 2019.
 As of writing this I have no published games but I am currently working on a Game Engine and the Goblin Mod Maker.
 I have spent hours making games for me and my friends to play on countless different engines and frameworks.
 In this guide I will try to be as unbiased as possible.
 However, just to clear the water, I will give my personal opinion on each framework/engine when I talk about it.
 This is for transparency and it will not influence what I have to say about it.